TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

 +<rule ref="Generic.Commenting.DocComment"/>
 ```

 How to do that in EasyCodingStandard?
-Copy past the last name `DocComment`, add a "Sniff" and `:`:
+Copy paste the last name `DocComment`, add "Sniff" and `:`:

 ```yaml
 # ecs.yml